clojure-finance/HKU-TDLEG-website/content/md/posts/2022-01-30-Blog-Post-LIN-Maoran/2022-01-30-Blog-Post-LIN-Maoran.md

-{:title  "Empirical Analysis: Some Ideas about Basic Data Manipulation and Usage of Machine Learning" :layout :post
+{:title  "Empirical Analysis: Some Ideas About Basic Data Manipulation and Usage of Machine Learning" :layout :post
  :author "LIN Maoran"}